So Much Together

 Click here to view a list of past workshops, including links to presentation recordings.

-At each event, guest presenters share their work through storytelling, diverse media, and dialogue.
-Participants are invited to ask questions, have conversations, and collaborate on projects and activities designed by presenters to inspire meaningful engagement with the ideas and processes that make this great work happen.
+At each event, guest presenters shared their work through storytelling, diverse media, and dialogue.
+Participants were invited to ask questions, have conversations, and collaborate on projects and activities designed by presenters to inspire meaningful engagement with the ideas and processes that make this great work happen.

-So Much Together is open to the public and free to attend.
-These workshops are for anyone interested in better understanding how collaborative and imaginative work is shaping lives and the land in Oregon and the Pacific Northwest.
-They can be particularly relevant to people who are interested in deepening collaborative and imaginative qualities in their own work and exploring how their work aligns with existing endeavors.
-People who are early in their careers or at crossroads may find inspiration, connection, belonging, and joy in So Much Together.
+So Much Together was open to the public and free to attend.
+These workshops were for anyone interested in better understanding how collaborative and imaginative work is shaping lives and the land in Oregon and the Pacific Northwest.

-Workshops focus on themes explored in Oregon Humanities magazine.
-Guest presenters will include magazine contributors and people nominated by the public, including Oregon Humanities staff and partner organizations.
+Workshops focused on themes explored in Oregon Humanities magazine.
+Guest presenters included magazine contributors and people nominated by the public, including Oregon Humanities staff and partner organizations.

 Past Workshops